 Treatment depends on the severity of anemia, minor cases may require no treatment at all.

 If your cat has recently ingested a toxin or product containing onion, garlic etc., then the decontamination of the stomach contents and/or activated charcoal administered.
-Inducing emesis (vomiting) may be carried out on cats with known exposure but who are not displaying symptoms.
+Induce emesis (vomiting) on cats with known exposure but who are not displaying symptoms.

-Fluid therapy may be required for cats who have severe vomiting and/or diarrhea and to protect the kidneys against hemoglobin-induced injury.
+Fluid therapy for cats who have severe vomiting and/or diarrhea and to protect the kidneys against hemoglobin-induced injury.